philippeschoeb/reproduced_papers/reproduction_template/README.md

 - `runtime.json` points the generic runner to `cli.json`, `defaults.json`, and the callable that implements the actual training loop (`lib/runner.py::train_and_evaluate` by default).
 - `example.json` shows the structure for a specific experiment.
 - Keys typically include: dataset, model, training, evaluation, logging.
+- Precision control: add a top-level `"dtype"` entry (mirrors `"seed"`) to force the entire pipeline (datasets + models) to run in a specific torch dtype; individual models may still expose a `model.dtype` override if required.

 ## Results and Analysis